Skip to main content

 }

-After a successful identification, the Talo.Players.OnIdentified() event will fire, returning the identified player.
+After a successful identification, the Talo.Players.OnIdentified() event will invoke, returning the identified player.
 This allows you to, for example, immediately fetch that player's saves:

 Talo.Players.OnIdentified += async (player) =>